 - Increased energy: Carrying extra weight can lower your energy level and make it more difficult to exercise and be active.
 After bariatric surgery, many patients find that they have more energy and find it physically and mentally easier to get the exercise they need to stay healthy.

-When you think about bariatric surgery, physical changes probably come to mind.
+When you think about bariatric surgery benefits, physical changes probably come to mind.
 Your body will certainly benefit from these positive changes, but you’re also likely to reap psychological benefits.
 For instance, years of obesity can lead to the habit of feeling “less than” and wanting to hide when family and friends take photos or engage in a physical activity, and many obese patients develop depression and have less social interaction than they might otherwise.

-Both anecdotal evidence and research back up the significant psychological benefits that can be enjoyed after weight loss surgery.In one study, researchers questioned a group of patients who underwent bariatric surgery a year or more after their procedures.
-They found that positive gains were made in appreciation of life, sense of personal strength and improvement in relating to others.
+Both anecdotal evidence and research back up the significant psychological benefits of bariatric surgery.In one study, researchers questioned a group of patients who underwent bariatric surgery a year or more after their procedures.
+They found that positive gains were made in appreciation of life, sense of personal strength, and improvement in relating to others.

 Patients who have undergone bariatric surgery have also shown improvement in their overall mood and psychological health.
 They’ve reported having less depression, anxiety and body dissatisfaction, along with an increase in energy.

 A study in the Journal of Obesity also found a trend suggesting psychological improvements after bariatric surgery.
 More specifically, significant weight loss leads to improvement in patients’ body image, self-esteem and self-concept.
 You’re also likely to benefit from the knowledge that you’ve taken control of your life to make significant, positive changes.

 Are you ready to experience the benefits of bariatric surgery?